kenneth-liao/kenneth-liao.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/taiwan-smallest.jpg"
+  image: "/images/clouds.jpg"
 ---

-An electrical engineer turned data scientist.
+Excited about data and business analytics.
+Ready for a challenge.